Alexander Vertinsky: Family

 Between 1923 and 1941 Vertinsky was married to Irina Vladimirovna Vertidis.
 While he doesn't mention her in his memoirs, her name could be found in the divorce certificate.
 From 1942 and till his death Vertinsky was married to the actress and artist Lidiya Vertinskaya (née Tsirgvava, 1923—2013).
 They had two daughters: Marianna Vertinskaya (born 1943) and Anastasiya Vertinskaya (born 1944), both successful actresses.

 Marianna was married three times; she has a daughter Alexandra from her first marriage to the Soviet architect Ilya Bylinkin and a daughter Daria from her second marriage to the actor Boris Khmelnitsky.
 Anastasiya was married to the film director Nikita Mikhalkov from 1966 to 1969 and gave birth to their son Stepan Mikhalkov, also an actor and restaurateur.
 According to the singer-composer Alexander Gradsky, he was married to Vertinskaya from 1976 to 1978, yet she denied they were ever officially married.
 She also had a long-lasting relationship (around 20 years) with the theatre director Oleg Yefremov.

+In popular culture

+Vertinsky is still influential in Russian musical culture, and has been covered by the likes of Vladimir Vysotsky and Boris Grebenshchikov.
+There is even an album of electronic lounge covers, by the Cosmos Sound Club.

+In 2021, an eight-episode television series about the singer, titled simply Vertinsky, was premiered, first online and then on the Russian First Channel.
+Vertinsky was played by Aleksey Filimonov, who himself performed all the featured songs.